-As Chairman of the IPA our CEO is leading a project to develop common standards across the platinum value chain.
-He is also Vice President of the Minerals Council of South Africa.
+Our CEO is leading a project to develop common standards across the platinum value chain.
+He is also a member of the Minerals Council of South Africa.

 Make sustainability criteria and UN Global Compact principles part of goals and incentive schemes for CEO and executive management team